moonbeam-nyc/snorlax/README.md

 Wondering how to best use Snorlax?
 Have questions or ideas for new features?

-I'd love to hear, and maybe even build it!
+I'd love to hear, and maybe even build them!
 Reach out to me at:

 <img src="./proxy/static/readme-email-address.png" alt="Contact" width="300">